Building and Testing TypeORM

 Using Docker

-To run your tests you need dbms installed on your machine.
-Alternatively, you can use docker with all dbms images inside it.
-To use dbms for your tests from docker simply run docker-compose up in the root of the project.
-Once all images are fetched and run you can run tests.
+To run your tests you need the Database Management Systems (DBMS) installed on your machine.
+Alternatively, you can use docker with the DBMS running in containers.
+To have docker run all the DBMS for you simply run docker-compose up in the root of the project.
+Once all images are fetched and are running, you can run the tests.

 • The docker image of mssql-server needs at least 3.25GB of RAM.